 - Enable research that informs future management of the Reef.

-The Reef Guardians Research Grants 2019 are open and will close on Wednesday 13 February 2019.
+The Reef Guardians Research Grants 2019 are open and will close on Thursday 21 February 2019 at 12pm (AEST).
 Information about available grants, how to apply and selection criteria can be found in our Grants Guidelines.

 You can also see what activities were undertaken by previous grant recipients.